christopher-hague/getswift-fetest/README.md

 - install the semantic-ui-react node package with: npm install semantic-ui-react

-- run the app with npm start
+- run the app with: npm start

-* You may be required to run 'npm update', in addition to installing the node packages
+* You may be required to run 'npm update', in addition to installing the node packages before launching